2600hz/kazoo5/doc/blog/documenting_kazoo.md

 Right now, the modules in the `kazoo_ast` application are rather ad-hoc and a shameful amount of copy-pasta exists.
 Refactoring the walker into [kazoo\_ast](https://github.com/2600hz/kazoo/blob/master/core/kazoo_ast/src/kazoo_ast.erl) and providing hooks for the above modules is underway.
 All the AST forms, expressions, clauses, functions, etc, are defined in an [include file](https://github.com/2600hz/kazoo/blob/master/core/kazoo_ast/include/kz_ast.hrl) for all to share.

 We have a layer of internal JSON payloads that are passed over [AMQP](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) right now that are undocumented and no JSON schema exists.
-Up to this point, very few people outside 2600Hz were interested in building their own applications that would sit on the AMQP bus - this has changed and more people are asking to tie in custom services (like managing phone credentials in LDAP for instance) in their private Kazoo installations.
+Up to this point, very few people outside 2600Hz were interested in building their own applications that would sit on the AMQP bus - this has changed and more people are asking to tie in custom services (like managing phone credentials in LDAP for instance) in their private {% BRAND_NAME %} installations.

 The AST walkers are fairly naive, as mentioned in the callflow walker.
 Improving what code paths can be followed will help find more nooks and crannies to expose.